 Variation data

 The ItemVariationStore table includes a variation region list, which defines the different regions of the font’s variation space for which variation data is defined.
-It also includes a set of itemVariationData subtables, each of which provides a portion of the total variation data.
+It also includes a set of item variation data subtables, each of which provides a portion of the total variation data.
 Each subtable is associated with some subset of the defined regions, and will include deltas used for one or more target items.
 Conceptually, the deltas form a two-dimensional array, with delta-set rows that include a delta for each of the regions referenced by that subtable.
 From this perspective, the delta-set columns correspond to regions.

-The item variation store includes a variation region list and an array of item variation data subtables.
-The following figure illustrates the overall structure.
+The following figure illustrates the overall structure of the ItemVariationStore table.